-Students in the Health Behavior Science major select a concentration in Fitness Management or Leisure Service Management.
+Students in the Health Behavior Management major select a concentration in Fitness Management, Sport Management, or Recreation and Park Administration.
 Internships, practicums, and clinical experiences are available in each program.
 The Fitness Management curriculum prepares students for work in the health and fitness industry.
-Leisure Service Management prepares students for leadership positions in the recreation industry.
+Sport Management is for students interested in managerial or administrative positions in the sport industry or academics.
+Recreation and Park Administration prepares students for leadership positions in the recreation industry.

 The Nutritional Sciences major is for students who want to focus strongly on the science aspects of human nutrition.
 As a premedical program, it prepares students for careers in dentistry, veterinary and human medicine, laboratory research in nutrition, or positions with companies or agencies requiring the extensive use of a strong science and human nutrition background.
-The Sport Management major is for students interested in managerial or administrative positions in the sport industry or collegiate level athletics.
-Practicums, internships, and selected courses from the Lerner College of Business and Economics are required.